 A traveler to Russia finds that attempting the language, however haltingly, opens doors and prompts smiles with awe, "You mean you're going to learn a whole new alphabet!"
-The Cyrillic alphabet, for all its idiosyncrasies, like the capital letter T that becomes a small m in script, lurned out to be conquerable.
-My classmates and I got a kick out of standing at the blackboard writing words embellished with hooks and loops and dots.
-But my middleaged brain gave up when it came to the grammar, with its three genders and styx cases for nouns and adjectives, its confusing werbs of motion and its different verb forms When I started my course, friends said for completed and uncompleted actions.
+The Cyrillic alphabet, for all its idiosyncrasies, like the capital letter T that becomes a small m in script, turned out to be conquerable.
+My classmates and I got a kick out of standing at the for completed and uncompleted actions.